Henry Wessells, Editor.

 plotless.

 But only apparently.
-The very last scene ties everything together and
+The very last scene ties

 reveals exactly how complexly-plotted a prose machine Davidson had